apostrophecms/apostrophe-documentation/tutorials/getting-started/adding-editable-content-to-pages.md

 Oftentimes, we'll want to enable an editor to add several widgets of different types to build out a column of content in a page.
 For this, we can use the `apos.area` helper.

-When we use the area helper a "+" sign appears on the page, allowing the user to add a new widget in a series \(usually a vertical column\), often alternating between images and rich text, for instance.
+When we use the area helper a "+" sign appears on the page, allowing the user to add a new widget in a series \(usually a vertical column\), often alternating between images and rich text.
+To see this in action, add this to `home.html`  below the text editor inside of the main `div`:

 ```markup
 {{ apos.area(data.page, 'body', {